 Shipping Your Vehicle to Cayman

-The average cost for shipping a mid-sized vehicle (approximately 500 cubic ft or less) with either Seaboard Marine or Thompson Line is US$2000 (without insurance).
+The average cost for shipping a mid-sized vehicle (approximately 500 cubic ft or less) with either Seaboard Marine or Thompson Line is US$2,000 (without insurance).
 They do recommend you add insurance.
-Please contact them for a quotation.
+Please contact either of these companies for a quotation.

 US Customs Law states that the Vehicle Title for used cars must be stamped by US Customs for a 72-hour clearing period (excluding the day of delivery, shipping and weekends) prior to the shipping date.
 Please note that unless you’re buying your vehicle straight from the manufacturer, it is considered ‘used’ under US Customs Law.
 US dealerships will often gift a full tank of fuel with purchases, however, be aware that the vehicle will not be allowed to leave the US with more than a quarter tank.
 As this fuel limit can vary between shipping companies, it is best to ensure that your tank is completely empty.
 No personal effects may be placed inside the vehicle when shipping.